 But I also accept the fact that fighting against gender discrimination could be quite challenging for men and boys, depending on one’s social and cultural background.
-I have tried to outline below a step by step guide for men and boys to be a change agent in promoting women empowerment and eliminating systematic gender discrimination from society –
+I have tried to outline below a step by step guide for men and boys to fight against gender discrimination and to be a change agent in promoting women empowerment.

 1. Understand the issue

-Spend some time in reading and understanding gender based issues in global as well as your local context .
+Spend some time in reading and understanding gender based issues in the global as well as your local context.
 Do your own research to be aware about the pressing concerns over gender inequality and how it can affect the growth and economic development of societies.

-Along with knowing the gender equality issues on global context, you can read or refer to some very useful books to understand why women’s issues are so important and how to tackle some issues as a man or boy-
+Along with knowing the gender equality issues on the global context, you can read or refer to some very useful books to understand why women’s rights of equality are so important and how to tackle some issues as a man or boy-

 2. Look around yourself

-Look around you, your family members and surroundings to find out any signs of gender-based bias and discrimination.
+Look around yourself and your surroundings to find out signs of gender-based differences and discrimination.
 Do you and your partner, your mother and father, brother and sister, son and daughter enjoy the same rights, privileges, opportunities in their every day lives towards pursuing their career goals, education, expressing their social and political views or leading their lives the way they want?
-If not, then do you think their ‘gender’ has a role to play in it?
+If not, do you think their ‘gender’ has a role to play in it?

 3. Challenge your own thoughts

-There are many social and cultural customs which oppress women and violets their rights.
+There are many social and cultural customs which oppress women and violet their rights.
 They may exist in your life for years but you may not even be ready to accept that they are harmful.
-Challenge your own thoughts.
+Challenge your own thoughts and unconscious biases.
 Success in eliminating gender inequality lies to a great extent in accepting the fact that it exists in each of our lives, in each and every family and household, sometimes in a rather subtle way.

 4. Identify the areas you want to bring changes